Venison Neck Roast

-When the Venison Neck Roast is Slow cooked is turns out fall apart tender.
-Venison neck roast meat is easy to separate out the connective tissue.
+When the Venison Neck Roast is slow cooked is turns out fall apart tender.
+It’s incredibly easy with only a couple minutes hands on time.

-The beauty of making the venison neck roast is that it is very versatile!
+The beauty of making the it is that it is very versatile!
 You could make a traditional pot roast, like the stew above.

 But the meat can also be shredded, like pulled pork, for a BBQ sandwich, with your favorite BBQ sauce.